Kentucky general contractor license and insurance requirements

 Linkedin

 The construction industry is booming in Kentucky.
-The outlook for this industry is strong, with plenty of construction and renovation in the works, including industrial, higher education and healthcare projects.1
+The outlook for this industry is strong, with plenty of construction projects in the works, including industrial, higher education and healthcare projects.

 To help jumpstart your career as a general contractor and provide details on how to get your general contractor license in Kentucky, we’ve put together this guide covering the following topics: